 More specifically, Table~\ref{tab:RQ5} shows the number of errors for each type detected by \methodname{} using different input transformation methods for MR on four models on the MSCOCO dataset.
 Based on the result, we have the following interesting findings.

-Through further exploration, we find that the number of misclassification errors (Type 1) decreases most noticeably as model performance improves.
+Through further exploration, we found that the number of misclassification errors (Type 1) decreased most noticeably as model performance improved.
 This suggests that as model performance improves, the probability of misclassifying objects in the images decreases significantly.
-However, for fabrication errors (Type 3), we do not observe a similar pattern.
+However, for fabrication errors (Type 3), we did not observe a similar pattern.
 This type of error does not decrease significantly with improved model performance.
 This suggests that these higher-performing models may still \textit{fabricate} objects based on the context of the current image.
 This finding suggests the need for model developers to focus on designing models specifically to reduce the likelihood of such errors.

 Regarding different MRs with distinct transformation methods, we find that MR-1 (cropping) can detect more fabrication errors, while fewer errors of the other two types.
 Compared to stretching (which can only be applied along one axis) and rotation (which is limited to some fixed angles), cropping images is a more flexible approach.
 This suggests that applying more flexible transformation methods may help detect more \textit{fabrication errors}.